swsnu/swppfall2022-team3/docs/design-plan/design-plan.md

 - Show the list of users.
 - Pictures and the username of each user are shown.
+- User list can be filtered by colleges, majors, and tags.
 - If a user clicks a picture, navigate to the user-detail page.

 #### User Detail Page (`/profile/:id/`)